 Building materials that included asbestos, lead, mercury, and polychlorinated biphenyls (PCBs) are generally believed to have been phased out and banned and are often not considered when analyzing potential occupational exposures.
-Some of these materials have not actually been banned, and even those that have been may still be present in existing building materials and equipment.
+Some of these materials have not actually been banned and even those that have been may still be present in existing building materials and equipment.
 Occupational exposures related to the presence of these materials and contact with them during repair, renovation, and routine operational activities is often poorly characterized and misunderstood.
-Further, governmental agencies involved in regulating these materials may apply differing rules and regulations that vary based on the material, its condition, or the specific activity being performed.
+Further, governmental agencies involved in regulating these materials may apply differing rules and regulations that vary based on the material, its condition, or specific activity being performed.

-Between 2009 and 2010 we worked with a large municipal waste-water treatment bureau (the Bureau) to develop a strategy to characterize and manage exposures to these "legacy" materials.
-This bureau operates more than 20 waste-water treatment plants varying in age from 25 to 100 years.
+Between 2009 and 2010 work was conducted with a large municipal waste water treatment bureau (the "Bureau") to develop a strategy to characterize and manage exposures to these "legacy" materials.
+This Bureau operates more than 20 waste water treatment plants varying in age from 25 to 100 years.
 Each treatment plant consists of multiple buildings, miles of pipe, and an array of mechanical equipment.
-We were approached by the bureau after an initial exposure assessment and sampling strategy developed by the bureau was deemed to be too costly to implement.
+This project was initiated by the Bureau after an initial exposure assessment and sampling strategy developed by the Bureau was deemed to be too costly to implement.

-The initial strategy consisted of extensive bulk sampling in an effort to create a database of the location of all materials containing asbestos, lead, mercury or PCBs (collectively the contaminants of concern or COCs) in the facilities.
-This initial plan called for the sampling of virtually all painted surfaces and suspected asbestos-containing materials regardless of condition or likelihood of contact or disturbance.
+As a result of a compliance audit, a concern about the presence of in-place legacy hazardous materials was raised.
+The deal with the concerns, an initial assessment strategy was proposed that consisted of extensive bulk sampling in an effort to create a database of the location of all materials containing asbestos, lead, mercury, or PCBs (collectively the contaminants of concern or COCs) in the facilities.
+This initial plan called for the sampling of virtually all painted surfaces and suspect asbestos-containing materials regardless of condition or likelihood of contact or disturbance.
 This plan relied upon the assumption that the presence of these materials alone presents unacceptable risk to workers; however, the strategy did not assess the condition of materials and the activities performed on them, which are much more accurate indicators of exposure risk.
-Further, this strategy did not account for the fact that new products could still contain these COCs, nor did it address any new contaminants of concern that might be part of the new products.
-We proposed an exposure management strategy based on the risk posed by these materials, using a variety of factors, not merely on their presence.
-Our approach to the exposure management strategy included the following steps:
+Further, this strategy did not account for the fact that new products could still contain these COCs or how to address any new contaminants of concern that might be part of the new products.

+A proposed exposure management strategy based on the risk posed by work on or around these materials, using a variety of exposure factors, not merely on their presence in any given facility, was developed.
+This approach to an exposure management strategy included the following steps:

-- Walk-through surveys and meetings with management at a sample of the plants to determine the types of materials that were present, the condition of the materials, and the types of activities that might impact the materials. - Analysis of regulatory guidance and scientific literature to determine when testing is required and which activities pose risk of exposure. - Development of similar exposure groups and exposure activities to characterize exposure. - Development of a strategy for the coordinated collection of a limited number of bulk samples and industrial hygiene exposure measurements which can be used to accurately quantify exposure and subsequent risk.
+- Walkthrough surveys and meetings with management at a sample of the plants to determine the types of materials were present, the condition of the materials, and the types of activities that might impact the materials. - Analysis of regulatory guidance and scientific literature to determine when testing is required and which activities pose risk of exposure. - Development of similar exposure groups and exposure activities to characterize exposure. - Development of a strategy for the coordinated collection of a limited number of bulk samples and industrial hygiene exposure measurements which can be used to accurately quantify exposure and subsequent risk. - Communication of the risks to employees through continued awareness programs.
+These awareness programs should additionally address issues relating to the labeling and identification of in-place materials presumed to contain COCs.

-Our strategy determined that most materials potentially containing the COCs can be assumed to contain these contaminants and managed in place until such time as they are to be disturbed.
-The approach of managing materials in place allows sampling and abatement costs to be deferred over time without increasing risks.
+The strategy determined that most materials potentially containing the COCs can be assumed to contain these contaminants and managed in-place until such time as they are to be disturbed.
+The approach of managing materials in-place allows sampling and abatement cost to be deferred over time without increasing risks.